Parkour Singapore Classes Review – A2 Singapore Parkour

 There where a few things that stick in my mind about my time with A2 Movements.

 The first one is definitely the people I met.
-I feel that I made some good friends and I hope to see them again one day.
+I made some good friends and I hope to see them again one day.

 In almost every class I accomplished something that I couldn’t do at the start of the class.
 I learned skills and overcame mental blockages (such as fear).

-On my second last lesson I overcome a few fears.
+On my second last lesson, I overcome a few fears.
 One was a gap jump.
-Not too high but high enough that if you fell you’d get injured.
+Not too high but high enough to be a little scary.
 The other was scaling up onto the roof of one of the (if not the) tallest building in Singapore.

-On my last training session I did a run.
-I was pretty tired as it was at the end of a training session but I feel it shows a good mix of things I learned.
+On my last training session, I did a run.
+I was a little tired as it was at the end of a training session, but it shows a good mix of things I learned.

 A2 Singapore Parkour – Final Thoughts

-My intention was to get some basic skills so I can continue to self train.
-I have done basic self-training before but this really opened my eyes – I REALLY enjoyed it!
-In fact, I now like parkour as much as I like Jeet Kune Do (JKD) – JKD being a general term I use for Self Defense / Street Fighting.
+My intention was to get some basic skills so I can continue to self-train.
+I have done basic self-training before but this opened my eyes – I REALLY enjoyed it!
+In fact, I now like parkour as much as I like self defense.

 Anyway, training with A2 Singapore Parkour was a great experience.
-I got to live like a local in Singapore, met some great people and learned some awesome new skills.
-I feel that I achieved my goal and will now be okay to train myself and/or join parkour enthusiasts while I’m traveling and not look like a total pleb.
+I got to live like a local in Singapore, met some great people, and learned some awesome new skills.
+I achieved my goal and will now be okay to train myself.
+I can also join parkour enthusiasts while I’m traveling and not look like a total pleb.